boopeshmahendran/AdobeXD-maps/README.md

 ## Usage

-1. Select one or more text layers
+1. Select one or more layers
 2. Select `Plugins->Maps`

 ## Installation